top of page

 Garden To Table

-Our club makes donations to support their amazing programs to support over 200 teachers at 19 school in the Boulder Vally area and through this program they will bring more than 6,500 students out to their school gardens each year.
+Our club makes donations to support their amazing programs to support over 200 teachers at 18 schools in the Boulder Valley area, and through this program, they will bring more than 6,300 students out to their school gardens each year.
 They offer hands-on lessons across academic content areas such as math, literature and science.
 They also provide all garden materials and management, volunteer coordination, teacher and parent volunteer training, weekly garden checkups, and completion of seasonal tasks to ensure the gardens are thriving.

 East Boulder Senior Center Pocket Garden